5 Jamaican Black Castor Oil Uses that will strengthen your hair and make them even more beautiful. Explanations, tips, and recipes inside!

 What is Jamaican black castor oil?

 Have you ever heard of castor oil?
-This oil obtained by pressing the castor seeds and whose benefits are incredible for your hair, eyelashes, eyebrows, skin, nails and even for your overall health!?
+This oil obtained by pressing the castor seeds and can incredibly nourish your hair, eyelashes, eyebrows, skin, nails and even for your overall health!?
 Well then, the Jamaican black castor oil is almost the same!
-Its effects are relatively similar but some will find it an incomparable effectiveness.
+Its effects are relatively similar but some will find it incomparable effectiveness.
 This type of castor oil is particularly famous in the Caribbean.
 But what are some famous Jamaican black castor oil uses?

 Either way, I found this oil to be very efficient.
 It is very easy to integrate into your daily beauty routine and especially if you need to take care of your hair.
 I tested and adopted the Sunny Isle Jamaican black castor oil that you can easily find on Amazon.

-Let’s see what this Jamaican black castor oil can do for your hair with a few homemade recipe.
+Let’s see how wonderful it will be using Jamaican black castor oil for hair with a few homemade recipes.

 Jamaican black castor oil (as well as its twin sister, the traditional castor oil) is a relatively viscous product.
 I suggest you use it mixed with a more flexible, lighter vegetable oil (olive oil, or check my special recipe with coconut oil).